learnwebdevco/resources/src/back_end/databases.md

 ## Concepts

+#### Database Concepts

-- Relational, Non-relational
+- What are Relational and Non-relational databases?
+- What is ACID?
-- ACID, CAP Theorem
+- What is CAP Theorem?
-- OLTP, OLAP
+- What is OLTP, OLAP?
-- CRUD, Pagination
+- What is CRUD, Pagination?

+#### Database Examples

-- PostgreSQL
+- What is PostgreSQL?
-- Redis
+- What is Redis?
-- ElasticSearch
+- What is ElasticSearch?
-- ClickHouse
+- What is ClickHouse?

 ## Free Courses